Skip to main content

 Candidacy Examinations and Evaluation

-In order to advance to PhD candidacy, students are required to successfully complete the candidacy exam (Part 1) and one post candidacy dissertation advisory committee (DAC) meeting (Part 2) in their G2 year.
-Students must schedule Part 1 before September 30 of the G2 year, and complete the exam by the end of the fall term.
+To advance to PhD candidacy, students are required to successfully complete the candidacy exam by June 30 of their G2 year.
 The candidacy examination committee is composed of three faculty members from the MCO training program.
 MCO program leadership will assign committee members, and the student will select one of the members to serve as committee chair.
 The committee chair must be a senior faculty member.
-The purpose of the candidacy examination is to assess the student’s qualification for independent research leading to the PhD degree.
-This encompasses various scholarly abilities: a solid background knowledge; familiarity with established ideas and open challenges in the chosen discipline; the ability to design experiments; and the ability to critically interpret their outcomes.
+The purpose of the candidacy examination is to assess the student’s progress in their home lab during their G2 year and, based on these past accomplishments as well as future potential, determine whether the student should be advanced to PhD candidacy.
+In addition, this examination places emphasis on the following scholarly abilities: a superior knowledge of the specific topic they are working on and a broad familiarity of how it connects to neighboring areas of biology; firm grasp of the paradigms and open challenges in their chosen field of study; and, most critically, the ability to design and correctly interpret decisive experiments aimed at falsifying competing hypotheses.

 With advice and assistance from the advisor, the student prepares a dissertation research proposal that outlines the plan for PhD research.
-The advisor must approve the proposal by signing the title page.
-The cover page should also include the date, time, and location of the exam.
-The student distributes this document to all committee members and the graduate office at least one week prior to the exam.
+The advisor must approve the proposal and the student will distribute this document to all committee members and the graduate office at least one week prior to the exam.

 The advisor is not a member of the candidacy examination committee and does not attend the exam itself.
 However, the advisor should inform the committee about the student’s proposal and work.
 This occurs in a pre-exam session without the student present.